Resources

 We meet with our clients regularly to reassess their income needs, spending patterns, market performance, and tax landscape.
 If your travel plans ramp up, we adjust.
 If RMDs increase, we plan around them.
 If a recession hits, we pivot to reduce withdrawals and preserve capital.

-In fact, during the 2020 market downturn, we helped a number of clients temporarily pause portfolio withdrawals and instead draw income from cash reserves or maturing bonds.
-This flexibility helped preserve their investments and avoid selling in a down market.
+In fact, during the 2020 market downturn, our strategy for a number of clients involved temporarily pausing portfolio withdrawals and instead utilizing cash reserves or maturing bonds for income.
+This type of dynamic distribution strategy is designed to help preserve investment capital and mitigate the need to liquidate assets in a down market.

 Final Thoughts: Income That Matches Your Life